radius-project/design-notes/recipe/2024-06-private-bicep-registries.md

 - Support to manage(configure/view) OCI registry credentials in Radius environment via CLI. (this is a future priority scenario and would not be in scope for the initial release)

 ### User scenarios (optional)
 As an operator I am responsible for maintaining Bicep recipes for use with Radius.
-Bicep recipes used contains proprietary configurations, or data that should not be shared publicly and its intended for internal use within our organization and have granular control over who can access, contribute to, or modify bicep recipes.
+My Bicep recipes contain proprietary configurations, or data that should not be shared publicly, and are intended for internal use within our organization and have granular control over who can access, contribute to, or modify bicep recipes.
 So I store the recipes in a private bicep registry.
 And I would like to use these private registries as template-path while registering a bicep recipe.

 ## User Experience (if applicable)